RxAnte/oauth/documentation/php/require-oauth-session-access-denied-middleware.md

 This is great for use with browser PHP application access.

 > [!NOTE]
 > `RequireOauthSessionAccessDeniedMiddleware` requires an implementation of [OauthUserInfoRepositoryInterface](oauth-user-info-repository-interface.md).
-This package provides an Auth0 implementation.
+This package provides an Auth0 implementation or a FusionAuth implementation.

 > [!NOTE]
 > `RequireOauthSessionAccessDeniedMiddleware` requires an implementation of `RxAnte\OAuth\TokenRepository\Refresh\GetRefreshedAccessToken`.
-This package provides an Auth0 implementation.
-See [Using and Configuring the Auth0 Implementation](using-configuring-auth0-implementation.md).
+This package provides an Auth0 implementation or a FusionAuth implementation.
+See [Using and Configuring the Auth0 Implementation](using-configuring-auth0-implementation.md) and [Using and Configuring the FusionAuth Implementation](using-configuring-fusion-auth-implementation.md).

 > [!NOTE]
 > `RequireOauthSessionAccessDeniedMiddleware` requires an implementation of `RxAnte\OAuth\TokenRepository\Refresh\Lock\RefreshLock`.
 This package provides a Redis implementation.
-See [Using and Configuring the Auth0 Implementation](using-configuring-auth0-implementation.md).
+See [Redis Refresh Lock](redis-refresh-lock.md).

 With this middleware, the user will never be prompted to go through the oauth flow, you'll be responsible for that elsewhere.
 You can use `\RxAnte\OAuth\SendToLoginResponseFactory` to create a response.
 Note that when the oauth login flow is completed, the user will be sent back to the same URL that that is on the requests `\Psr\Http\Message\UriInterface`.